converged-computing/metrics-operator-experiments/google/kubecon/lammps/run1/README.md

 | 4       |  $1020   |
 | 5       |  $1530   |

+So for 1 hours, that would be $255, for 3 hours, $765.
+Also note that the c3-standard-176 instance type has:

+ - 176 vCPU which is 88 actual cores
+ - 704 GB memory

+Let's start.
 We can go up to about 3k.
 Experiments are starting at 1pm Mountain.

 | Time | Status |
 |------|--------|